Suki Webster’s Guest Speaker: Museum of Comedy, London, 2018

 Pantomime: Aladdin: New Wimbledon Theatre, London, 2018

-I saw him perform again at the Edinburgh Fringe in his own show Paul Merton’s Impro Chums in August 2018.
-The show is always on my list of things to see at the Fringe and this year was no exception with Merton and his familiar chums of Webster and Simpson together with Richard Vranch and Mike McShane.
-Over the many years I have seen them live, they have become Britain’s most prolific and entertaining improvisers.
+I saw him perform again at the Edinburgh Fringe in Paul Merton’s Impro Chums in August 2018 and again in August 2019.
+The show is always on my list of things to see at the Fringe with Merton and his familiar chums of Webster and Simpson together with Richard Vranch and Mike McShane.
+Over the many years I have seen them live, they have become Britain’s most prolific and entertaining improvisers effortlessly making up comedy on the spot by improvising suggestions made by the audience.
+Every show is different, and they are always hysterically funny.

 In December 2018, Merton made his pantomime debut in Aladdin at the New Wimbledon Theatre where he played the role of Widow Twankey.
-He made a very convincing dame until he spoke with his familiar voice and humour effortlessly making the audience laugh with jokes songs and references to the popular television and radio shows he has appeared in that have made him a household name.
+He made a very convincing dame (and a great double act opposite co-star Pete Firman who played Wishee Washee), until he spoke with his familiar voice and humour effortlessly making the audience laugh with jokes songs and references to the popular television and radio shows he has appeared in that have made him a household name.